agiledev-students-fall2022/project-proposal-nullteam/README.md

 ## What is the purpose of this sofware?
 ### Our product helps people to easily split, manage, and understand their expenses.

-We will build a web application that will allow users to input their daily expenses, add friends into the expense distribution chart, include or exclude certain friends from the group when splitting a bill and connect with a safe payment method that is used by everyone in the friend group or "family" to sort out the money.
+We will build a web application that will allow users to input and track their daily expenses, add friends into the expense distribution chart, include or exclude certain friends from the group when splitting a bill and connect with a safe payment method that is used by everyone in their social circle to sort out the money.

 ## Who is our target audience?

-This application is a productivity tool built for the college students, the graduates, the people who are starting to transition into adulthood.
-It is for someone who wants to make accounting clearer and easier for themselves and their friends.
+Almaal is a productivity and management tool that is built for college students, graduates and for the people who are transitioning into adulthood.
+In short, it is a tool for someone who is seeking to make their finance matters easier and clearer for themselves and their friends/family.

 ## How does it work?